PaulMouret/master-thesis-gender-bias/README.md

 * (perplexity.py) : called in inference_utils.py, to compute perplexity of a model

-# Context dataset creation
+## Context dataset creation

 * (dataset_creation_utils.py)

 * gender_of_persons.py / firstnames.py / manual_gendered_words.py / stereotyped_occupations.py :
-  to get corresponding utils datasets and statistics *(note that manual_gendered_words.py can be progressively updated and rerun, so everytime the whole process has to be done again ;
+  to get corresponding utils datasets and statistics.
+  Note that manual_gendered_words.py can be progressively updated and rerun.
-  moreover there are two types of gendered firstnames : English / English or of length > 3)* **Up-to-date (ie. manual_gendered_words.py has been run with latest changes)**

-* creating_dataset.py / creating_other_datasets.py :
+* creating_dataset.py :
-  to create the context datasets and the corresponding statistics *(JSONL)*
+  to create the context dataset and the corresponding statistics *(JSONL)*
-  **Up-to-date
-  (ie. taking latest changes of utils_datasets into account)**

 * (statistics_dataset_creation_utils.py)

 * statistics_visualization.py :
-  to print and save as .png files the statistics corresponding to the created datasets **Up-to-date (ie. performed on the latest context dataset that has been created)**
+  to print and save as .png files the statistics corresponding to the created datasets

 * update_context_dataset_with_manual.py :
-  to remove contexts that contain a word specified in manual_gendered : it avoids reconstructing the whole dataset, when we just remove contexts and just a few of them) *However, note that, this way, statistics about the number of contexts are not the same anymore ; for this the whole dataset creation should be rerun* *(JSONL)*
+  to remove contexts that contain a word specified in manual_gendered : it avoids reconstructing the whole dataset, when we just remove contexts and just a few of them).
+  However, note that, this way,
+  statistics about the number of contexts are not updated ;
+  for this the whole dataset creation should be rerun.
+  *(JSONL)*

-# Preliminary work
+## Preliminary work (optional)

-## Batch size analysis
+### Batch size analysis

 * get_max_batch_size.py :
-  to get the optimal batch_size that should be used with the model **The optimal batch_size are, in decreasing order, 64, 32, 16.
-In particular, 16 is better than 24 (maybe because it is a power of 2) and the model (on AIC GPU) can manage at least batch size 64.
+  to get the optimal batch_size that should be used with the model
-  However in some cases 64 is too much for memory.
-  NOT UP-TO-DATE with latest dataset (but should get similar results)**

-## Deterministic analysis
+### Deterministic analysis

 * is_deterministic.py :
-  to make sure the Llama 2 model is deterministic
+  to make sure the model is deterministic
-  **It is indeed.
-  NOT UP-TO-DATE with latest dataset (but should get similar results)**

-## Padding analysis
+### Padding analysis

 * (padding_analysis_utils.py)

 * padding_analysis.py :
   to get the inference results for padded variants (saved in .json files) and the histograms of corresponding statistics (saved as .png files).
-  **NOT UP-TO-DATE with latest dataset (but should get similar results)**

 * padding_side_analysis.py :
-  to compare between padding on the left (the one I chose) and on the right
+  to compare between padding on the left (the one I choose) and on the right

-# Evaluating bias
+## Evaluating bias (full inference)

-* full_inference.py :
-  to get the pronoun probabilities (stored in a .json file) for a whole dataset.
-  *Except the inference time, that may be useful in a first step to compare parameters, it is simply less informative than adding_probs_to_subsets.py, so at some point it should not be used anymore.*

 * adding_probs_to_subsets.py :
   to create subsets with inference results (probs, bias and relevance scores), in order not to do it everytime
   *(JSONL)*
-  **Run for LLaMA 2 7B, subset_sizes 1000, 50,000 and 200,000**

 * (benchmark_utils.py)

 * benchmark.py / complementary_benchmark_code.py :
   to get statistics (about probabilities, bias and relevance) and plots (saved as .png files) about a subset of created contexts.
-We use the results from naive_full_inference.
-  **Up-to-date (ie. performed on all inference datasets that have been created)**

-# Noising experiment
+## Stereotype analysis (noising experiment)

-## Determining hyperparameters for noising experiment
+### Determining hyperparameters for noising experiment

 * test_hypothesis_emb_variance.py : to find the value of sigma_t (final_std)
   and store token embeddings